brunokoga/Montevideo/ultimateCampaign_dir/kingdomsAndWar/kingdomBuilding.md

 _Benefit_: This explains the benefit to your kingdom if you have a character in this role.
 If you have the [Leadership](feats#_leadership) feat, increase this benefit by 1.
 If this section gives you a choice of two ability scores, use whichever is highest.

 Most benefits are constant and last as long as there is a character in that role, but don't stack with themselves.
-For example, a General increases Loyalty by 2, so the General provides a constant +2 to the kingdom's Loyalty (not a stacking +2 increase every turn, which goes away if she dies or resigns.
+For example, a General increases Loyalty by 2, so the General provides a constant +2 to the kingdom's Loyalty (not a stacking +2 increase every turn), which goes away if she dies or resigns.
 If a benefit mentions a particular phase in kingdom building, that benefit applies every turn during that phase.
 For example, the Royal [Enforcer](advance_dir/advancedFeats#enforcer) decreases Unrest by 1 at every Upkeep phase.

 _Vacancy Penalty_: This line explains the penalty to your kingdom if no character fills this role, or if the leader fails to spend the necessary time fulfilling his responsibilities.
 Some roles have no vacancy penalty.
 If a character in a role is killed or permanently incapacitated during a turn and not restored to health by the start of the next kingdom turn, that role counts as vacant for that next turn, after which a replacement can be appointed to the role.